Can a Frenchman be expelled from a European country or Switzerland?

 As a Frenchman, you can freely settle in another country of the European Union (EU), the European Economic Area (EEA) or in Switzerland to work there.
 You do not need a residence or work permit.

-However, you must fulfill certain conditions and formalities the first 5 years of your stay.
+However, you must meet certain conditions and formalities during the first 5 years of your stay.
 For example, to justify the exercise of an occupation (public or private) or self-employed activity in the host country.

 If you no longer meet these conditions, your host country may ask you to leave.